 Response Format

 All successful API responses return JSON with a consistent structure.
-Understanding this format will help you parse responses reliably across all endpoints.
+Understanding this format helps you parse responses reliably across all endpoints.

 Single resource response